 - Body weight management

 - Salt restriction

 - Laughter practice

-If hypertension remains persistent despite taking the blood pressure medication, you need to develop some lifestyle changes all along to reduce blood pressure.
-Now, there are different classes of the blood pressure treatment plan.
-You have to eliminate the possible causes of high blood pressure and remain in contact with your doctor to refine your treatment whenever required.
+If hypertension remains persistent despite taking the blood pressure medication, you must develop lifestyle changes to reduce blood pressure.
+Now, there are different classes of blood pressure treatment plan.
+You must eliminate the possible causes of high blood pressure and remain in contact with your doctor to refine your treatment whenever required.